taddieken95/Accuray_Tech_Comm_Guide/Chapter 3: Voicing/Section 1: Microsoft Manual of Style.md

 * **Get to the point fast.** *Start with the key takeaway.
 Put the most important thing in the most noticeable spot.
 Make choices and next steps obvious.
 Give people just enough information to make decisions confidently.
 Don't get in the way.*

 * **Simpler is better.** *Everyone likes clarity and getting to the point.
 Break it up.
-Steup it out.
+Step it out.
 Layer.
 Short sentences and fragments are easier to scan and read.
 Prune every excess word.*

 * **Place yourself in the end user's shoes.** *Consider all the ways in which an audience could receive your instructions.
 What level of knowledge might they possess when performing this process?
 Ensure ALL information is provided that could be of use. **It is always easier to remove unnecessary content at a later revision than to perform a task without all the content present.***